 Part-time, casual & short-term work

-So what's the difference between full-time ongoing work and part-time, casual or short-term employment?
+So what's the difference between part-time, casual or short-term employment?

-A part-time job is one that employs you for less than a full working week (around 38 hours per week).
+A part-time job employs you for less than a full working week (i.e., for less than 38 hours a week).

-For example, a job that requires you to work only Mondays and Thursdays each week is considered part-time.
-So is a job that requires you to work only from 9am-1pm Monday to Friday.
+A job that you work only Mondays and Thursdays is considered part-time.
+So is a job you work only from 9am-1pm Monday to Friday.

-A casual job is a job with no set or guaranteed hours of work.
-Casual employees work the number of hours that their employers require.
-This is usually set out by a list, called a "roster".
-A roster indicates the times and dates that you are expected to start work (these are called "shifts"), and how long you are expected to work for each shift.
+A casual job is a job with no guaranteed hours of work.
+Casual employees work the hours their employers require.
+This is usually set out on a list called a "roster".
+A roster shows the times and dates you're expected to work (these are called "shifts"), and how long you're expected to work for each shift.

-The actual hours worked as part of a casual job can vary from week to week, depending on the nature of the job and changes to the roster.
-One week you might be required to work on Saturday and Sunday, the next only Saturday, and the next you might have to work Monday and Thursday.
+The hours you work as a casual can vary from week to week, depending on the job and changes to the roster.
+One week you might work on Saturday and Sunday, the next only Saturday, and the next you might work Monday and Thursday.

 People do part-time and casual work for lots of reasons, including: